Harry B. Martin: Early life and cartooning

 Martin was born on May 26, 1873, in Salem, Illinois.
 His given name was Horace.
 He was the third of four children of Thompson and Jennie Martin; Thompson Martin was a laborer.
 Martin studied at Vincennes University and began working in newspapers in Vincennes, Indiana in 1893.

 In 1894, Martin was living in St. Louis and working as a cartoonist, and was hired by Chris von der Ahe as the secretary and official scorer for the St. Louis Browns.

 Martin originated the Weatherbird character and single-panel comic strip for the St. Louis Post-Dispatch on February 11, 1901.
-Though Martin handed the strip off to Oscar Chopin (1873 – 1932) in 1903, the Weatherbird continues in use to this day and is the oldest continuously-published strip.
+Martin handed the strip off to Oscar Chopin in 1903.
+The Weatherbird continues in use to this day and is the oldest continuously-published strip.
 The bird was first named "Dickie Bird" ("dicky-bird" is a generic slang term for any small bird) and it is from this that Martin got his nickname.

 Martin moved to New York City in 1904 and worked for the New York World, New York American, and New York Globe.
 He drew the strips It Happened In Birdland (April 12, 1907 – January 6, 1908 and February 26, 1909 – September 7, 1909 for the New York Evening Journal) and Inbad The Tailor (April 27, 1911 – June 18, 1912, for the New York American).
 He also drew sports cartoons.